turi-mate/deepbirding/README.md

 - `requirements.txt` - requirements file that will be used to specify the dependencies and required packages
 - `data/` - directory, where the dataset will be loaded
 - `instructions/` - directory, images that are used in the description
+- `results/` - directory, where the results of the training-evaluation pipeline can be found

 ### Dataset Acquistion steps:
 - To use the competition's dataset you will need to create (if you do not already have) a Kaggle account.